tildedave/tildedave.com/_posts/2014-06-25-things-we-learned-from-root-cause-analysis.md

 My project has gone from being a green-field (e.g. not released to customers) project to being used for thousands of users a day.
 During that time we've kept track of almost every production failure through _root cause analysis_.
 Root cause analysis, e.g. learning through failure, has been our main learning tool in changing our process to avoid customers outages.

-I've gone through the last two and a half years of root cause analysis as stored on our wiki and pulled out the mosst salient learnings.
+I've gone through the last two and a half years of root cause analysis as stored on our wiki and pulled out the most salient learnings.
 Embarassingly several of these themes have multiple incidents assigned to them, meaning that we clearly didn't learn the right lessons the first time!

 ## Production and Preproduction Should Be The Same